joedono/House-of-Z/13 - The Next Chapter/00 Summary.md

 * Introduce the bones as characters

 ## Hook
-The first hook could either be the Black Dragon Hathling or the Brisley girl from *Beneath the Black Rose* manifesting her extreme sensitivity to undead and her disappearing, and Victor and Naomi coming to the players for help.
+The first hook could either be the Black Dragon Hatchling or the Brisley girl from *Beneath the Black Rose* manifesting her extreme sensitivity to undead and her disappearing, and Victor and Naomi coming to the players for help.